MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-devices.md

 3. Enter the local administrator username and password.
 The device is disconnected.
 4. Restart the device.
 ### Step 3: Join the device to Azure AD
-1.	the user signs in with the credentials of the local administrator.
+1. Signs in with the credentials of the local administrator.
 2. Go to **Settings** then **Accounts** then **Access Work Or School**.
 3. Tap **Connect**.
 4.	**IMPORTANT**: Tap **Join to Azure AD**.
 5. Enter the e-mail address and password of your work account.
 The device is connected.
 6. Restart the device .
-7.	sign with your e-mail address and password of your work account.
+7. Sign with the email address and password of your work account.

-If the user is not an administrator of the device an Administrator can create the local administrator account on the device following this configuration path:
+If the user is not an administrator of the device a global administrator can create the local administrator account on the device following this configuration path and unjoin the device:

 *Settings > Accounts > Other Accounts > Credentials unknown > Add user without Microsoft-Account*

+For the rejoin the credentials of the user's work account are required.

 ## Azure AD Registered (workplace Join)
 Relevant for Windows 10 devices.
 If a device is Azure AD registered, it needs to be disconnected from the Azure AD and connected again.